cochranfilms/cochran-job-listings/README.md

 ## 🚀 About This System

 **Cochran Films** has built an innovative in-house job application system that seamlessly connects talented creatives with exciting opportunities in media production.
-This dynamic web platform automatically syncs with our Google Sheets database to display real-time job openings, making it effortless for applicants to discover and apply for positions.
+This dynamic web platform automatically syncs with our JSON data source to display real-time job openings, making it effortless for applicants to discover and apply for positions.

 ### ✨ Key Features

-- **🔄 Real-Time Updates**: Automatically syncs with Google Sheets for instant job posting updates
+- **🔄 Real-Time Updates**: Automatically syncs with JSON data source for instant job posting updates
 - **📱 Mobile-First Design**: Optimized for all devices with responsive layout
-- **🎯 Smart Filtering**: Only displays active job opportunities
+- **🎯 Smart Filtering**: Only displays active job opportunities with intelligent data filtering
 - **📝 One-Click Applications**: Pre-filled Google Forms for seamless application process
 - **⚡ Lightning Fast**: Cached data and optimized loading for instant results
 - **🎨 Brand-Consistent**: Matches Cochran Films' visual identity and aesthetic
+- **🛡️ Robust Error Handling**: Graceful fallbacks and user-friendly error messages

 ---